mcmire/dotfiles/README.md

     sudo dscl . -create /Users/$USER UserShell /usr/local/bin/zsh

+In addition, you will need to prevent OS X from loading *its* zsh configuration.
+You can do that by saying:

+    sudo mv /etc/zprofile /etc/zprofile.old

 ### tmux

 Next, you'll need **tmux 2.5** or higher.
 (Under tmux 2.0+, new windows will